Muneer320/Blogg/README.md

    ```
 3. Open index.html in your web browser to view the main page.

+### Viewing the Webpage
+You can view the live webpage at: https://muneer320.github.io/Blogg/

 ### File Structure

 - index.html: The main page of the blog.